EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-samlaction/authentication-samlaction.md

 Name for the SAML server profile (action).
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after SAML profile is created.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my authentication action? or ?my authentication action?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authentication action" or 'my authentication action').

 <b>samlIdPCertName</b>
-Name of the SAML server as given in that server?s SSL certificate.
+Name of the SAML server as given in that server's SSL certificate.

 <b>samlSigningCertName</b>
-Name of the signing authority as given in the SAML server?s SSL certificate.
+Name of the signing authority as given in the SAML server's SSL certificate.

 <b>samlRedirectUrl</b>
 URL to which users are redirected for authentication.